montsieur/T1A2-web-portfolio/README.md

 ### Tablet
 This is a wireframe for tablet users.
 The template uses a width of 834px.
-From this template onwards, it will create a left-right padding to center content on page.
+The main difference compared to the mobile template, there will be paddings on left and right to center content on the page(s).

 ![wireframe-tablet](docs/wireframe_tablet.JPG)

 ### Desktop